Technologicat/mcpyrate/README.md

 If want to step the expansion of an `expandr`, use the expr macro `mcpyrate.metatools.stepr` instead of using `expandr` itself.
 (If using quasiquotes, create your `quoted` tree first, and then do `stepr[quoted]` as a separate step, like you would do `expandr[quoted]`.)

-If you want to do something similar manually, you can use the `macro_bindings` macro (from `mcpyrate.metatools`) to lift the macro bindings into a run-time dictionary, then instantiate a `mcpyrate.expander.MacroExpander` with those bindings (and `filename=__file__`), and then call `step_expansion` as a regular function, passing it the expander you instantiated.
+If you want to do something similar manually, you can use the `macro_bindings` macro (from `mcpyrate.metatools`) to lift the macro bindings into a run-time dictionary, then instantiate a `mcpyrate.expander.MacroExpander` with those bindings (and `filename=__file__`), and then call `mcpyrate.debug.step_expansion` as a regular function, passing it the expander you instantiated.
 It will happily use that alternative expander instance.
-(This is essentially how `stepr` does it; though it is a macro, so strictly speaking, it arranges for something like that to happen at run time.)
+(This is essentially how `mcpyrate.metatools.stepr` does it; though it is a macro, so strictly speaking, it arranges for something like that to happen at run time.)

 If you want to just experiment in the REPL, note that `step_expansion` is available there, as well.
 Just macro-import it, as usual.